dnth/fastdup-manage-clean-curate-blogpost/README.md

 `scene_classification` - Folder with raw uncleaned images.

-`scene_classification_clean` - Folder with cleaned version of images and Fastdup report files.
+`scene_classification_clean` - Folder with cleaned version of images and fastdup report files.

 ## 📞 Questions?
 Connect with me
 If you have any questions or feedback, please don't hesitate to reach out to me.